Staff

 Our Church service volunteers provide for ongoing support to worship, church activities, ongoing congregation needs, and hospitality at church events.
 Our church could not function without the help of these precious volunteers.

-- Lay Leader, Worship Co-leader - Shelley Jilek
+Lay Leader, Worship Co-leader - Shelley Jilek

-- Card Ministry - Kathy D.
+Card Ministry - Kathy Daley

-- Hospitality - Sheila Childers, Fran Thompson, Judy Jobe
+Hospitality - Sheila Childers, Fran Thompson, Judy Jobe

-- Altar Ministry - Fran Thompson, Judy Jobe
+Worship/Altar Ministry - Fran Thompson, Judy Jobe

 Building and Grounds Volunteers

-Buildings Maintenance - Brad Jilek
+Trustee & Buildings Maintenance - Brad Jilek

-Grounds Maintenance - Pete and Kathy Daley
+Trustee & Grounds Maintenance - Pete and Kathy Daley

 Here’s a brief overview of the responsibilities for church building maintenance and grounds maintenance: